rendered-obsolete/rendered-obsolete.github.io/_drafts/2019/pi_camera.md

 1. The narrow end (left) goes in the Zero (gold/metaliic contacts down- towards the PCB), the wide end (right) goes in the camera (again, contacts down):
 ![](/assets/pi0_camera_ribbon.jpg)

-1. At this point you might want to skip ahead to software configuration to make sure things are working correctly before going th
+1. At this point you might want to skip ahead to [software](#software) configuration to make sure things are working correctly before going through the trouble of closing the case.

 1. If you have a case, the micro USB connectors align with the corresponding holes of the bin
 ![](/assets/pi0_camera_connected.jpg)
 The camera lens fits through the hole in the top
 ![](/assets/pi0_camera_lens.jpg)

 1. That white plastic "wheel" that comes with the camera is used to adjust the [camera focus](https://www.jeffgeerling.com/blog/2017/fixing-blurry-focus-on-some-raspberry-pi-camera-v2-models).
 It has little notches that fit snuggly into the grooves around the lens: